aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/40_workshop_setup.md

 This step will provision several AWS resources and the Dynatrace configuration needed for the workshop.

 1 .
-AWS resources
+AWS resources - using AWS CLI

-* Add a KeyPair for the VMs called **dynatrace-modernize-workshop**
+* Add a KeyPair for the VMs called **YOUR_LAST_NAME-dynatrace-modernize-workshop**

+2 .
+AWS resources - using a CloudFormation stack created by the AWS CLI

+* Add a CloudFormation stack named **YOUR_LAST_NAME-dynatrace-modernize-workshop**
+* Add a VPC named **YOUR_LAST_NAME-dynatrace-modernize-workshop**
 * Add VM named: **workshop-ez-1** with a new security group named **security_group_workshop-ez**
     * At startup, it installs Docker and the EZ travel application
-    * At startup, it installed the OneAgent for your Dyntrace tenant
+    * At startup, it installed the OneAgent for your Dynatrace tenant
 * Add VM named: **workshop-ez-docker-1** with a new security group named **security_group_workshop-ez-docker**
     * At startup, it installs Docker and the EZ travel application using the Docker-Compose implmentation
-    * At startup, it installed the OneAgent for your Dyntrace tenant
+    * At startup, it installed the OneAgent for your Dynatrace tenant

-2 .
+3 .
 Dynatrace configuration

 * Set global [Frequent Issue Detection](https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/detection-of-frequent-issues/) settings to Off
 * Adjust the [Service Anomaly Detection](https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/how-to-adjust-the-sensitivity-of-problem-detection/) global settings